 For those unfamiliar with the 2014 novel written by American author Anthony Doerr, All the Light We Cannot See is an epic war tale set in the midst of World War II.
 The book follows Marie-Laure, a French teenager who is blind and Werner, a German soldier, whose paths collide in occupied France as both try to survive the devastation of World War II.
 Doerr's novel recounts both their stories through the eyes of the characters, beginning when they were aged six and eight in 1934, all the way through the war and up until 2014.

-As for how the moving story will play out on the screen; Netflix has confirmed that All the Light We Cannot See will be a four-part limited series created by Shawn Levy and Steven Knight.
+As for how the moving story will play out on the screen, Netflix confirmed in 2021 that Shawn Levy and Steven Knight would helm the series.
 If Levy's name sounds familiar, he happens to be one of the main producers behind the hit sci-fi series, Stranger Things.
-And as for Knight, he holds his own as the screenwriter for the Netflix's Peaky Blinders.
+As for Knight?
+He holds his own as the screenwriter for Netflix's Peaky Blinders.
 So, we can rest easy knowing that Doerr's novel is in good hands.

 After searching far and wide for the perfect lead, Netflix has cast blind actress and activist Aria Mia Loberti in the role of Marie-Laure Leblanc.
 Joining her is German actor Louis Hofmann who will play Werner Pfennig.
 Meanwhile, Hugh Laurie is onboard to play Etienne Leblanc, a war veteran who suffers from PTSD and the great uncle of Marie-Laure, and Mark Ruffalo is Daniel Leblanc, Marie-Laure's devoted father.

 Filming for All the Light We Cannot See took place mostly in Berlin and Hungary, with production wrapping up in the middle of 2022.